Rupert Gregson-Williams

-Rupert Gregson-Williams is a British composer, conductor, and music producer best known for his film and television scores.
+Rupert Gregson-Williams (born 12 October 1966) is an English composer, conductor, and music producer best known for his film and television scores.
 His filmography includes Hotel Rwanda, for which he was awarded the European Film composer award, Hacksaw Ridge, Wonder Woman, Aquaman and its sequel, Over the Hedge, Bee Movie, Abominable, Back to the Outback, Made of Honor, The Holiday, The Legend of Tarzan, and numerous films from Adam Sandler's Happy Madison Productions.
 In addition, he composed music for the video game Battlefield 2: Modern Combat and for television series including Veep, Catch-22, and The Crown.

 Educated at choir school, Lancing College, and St John's College, Cambridge, he is the younger brother of film composer Harry Gregson-Williams.
 He is a member of Hans Zimmer's Remote Control Productions team of composers.

 He has received a nomination for two Primetime Emmy Awards and is a recipient of a BMI Award and a European Film Award.